paypal/paypal-here-sdk-android-distribution/README.md

 * Signature entry UI and transmission
 * Receipt destination UI and transmission

-Before calling process payment api please make sure all of the following is doen properly
+Before calling process payment api please make sure all of the following is done properly

 1. Implement the interface `TransactionController`
 2. Call `PayPalHereSDK.getTransactionManager().beginPayment()` as described in the above step "Creating Invoice and Beginning Payment"